lionel-lints/1-800-happy-birthday/README.md

 To set your environment variables on Netlify, you will have to input them manually by going to the Setting tabs from the Netlify page for your website and clicking on "Build & deploy" in the sidebar.
 Now scroll down a little to the "Build environment variables" section and copy in your environment variables from your `.env` file [as set up above](#setting-up-your-environment-variables).
 When you've finished, it should look something like the following:

 ![Netlify environment variables](/readme-assets/netlify-config.png)

-## Example sites

-We've prepared two example sites for you to get an idea of what this tool makes possible.
-The first is a reimagining of Postlight's blog site, [Track Changes](https://postlight.com/trackchanges/articles), which you can see at https://track-changes-demo.netlify.com.
-This site showcases pagination, a lot of custom CSS, and markdown support, as you can see in the body of some of the articles.
-The second site is a fake blog for pizza enthusiasts, located at https://roni-rony-rone.netlify.com.
-This site highlights more custom CSS as well as custom React renderers, including one that lets you copy and paste a Google Maps embed code into your Airtable row and see it on your webpage, and another that does the same for Spotify playlist links.

-You can see the code we wrote for the Track Changes site [here](https://github.com/fdsimms/tc-demo-liftoff/tree/master/), and you can see the code we wrote for the pizza blog site [here](https://github.com/fdsimms/roni-rony-rone-liftoff-demo/tree/roni-rony-rone-example-site/).

 ## License